RazorSiM/razworks/content/keycaps/gmk-avanguardia.md

 | USA       | [Vala Supply](https://vala.supply/)  |
 | Oceania   | [Switchkeys](https://www.switchkeys.com.au/)  |

-I'll update you guys with prices and all the fuzz when I can get all the infos 👽
+I'll update you guys with prices and all the fuzz when I can get all the info 👽

 PS: here's the packaging concept
 ![GMK Avanguardia Packaging](./images/avanguardia/packaging.jpg)